gunnarfandrich/VerilogML/README.md

 * Use Machine Learning to Estimate Power Consumption of RTL designs, WITHOUT, the need for Synopsis Design Compiler or any other proprietary, expensive, software.
 * ~~Export collected dataframe to xlsx, txt file, or similar so the script doesn't need to be ran multiple times for designs with no changes~~ Commit: e6c838a
 * C and C++ Support
-* Automatically identify and ignore testbench files
+* Automatically identify and ignore testbench as well as duplicate (already processed) designs
 * TBD!!!

 ## License and Use